-The District of Summerland has recently implemented a new water rate model for agricultural users (the cost of water) that could affect you.
-It is important that you understand this new rate model as it may change how you water, how much you water, and how much you pay for water.
+The District of Summerland implemented a new water rate model for agricultural users (the cost of water) in 2016.
+It is important that you understand this rate model as it may affect how you water, how much you water, and how much you pay for water.

 Who does this affect?

-This change affects all water utility accounts that were previously on the Irrigation Roll.
+This rate model affects all water utility accounts that were previously on the Irrigation Roll.

 When will this affect me?

 The new water rates are now in effect.
-Depending on how much water you use, it may affect your water utility bills this year.
+Depending on how much water you use, it may affect your water utility bills.
 If you have concerns regarding the impact of the new rate model, please contact us for further discussion.

 The new rate model allots water based on arable area on an annual basis, as follows: